 The reason for this is that the freeholder cannot resist the extension as long as you qualify to extend and comply with the procedure, and the premium will be within a fairly narrow band.
 Consequently, there is little real incentive for freeholders to be difficult, but some still are!

 In order to be able to exercise this right, you must satisfy certain criteria.

-• You have owned the lease for a minimum of 2 years.
+To use this process the property in question must be a flat.
+In order to have the right to extend your lease, you will have to be able to show that you have owned the lease for a minimum of 2 years.
 It is important to note that the duration of your ownership is not calculated from when you purchased the property but from the date that you were registered as the leasehold proprietor at the Land Registry.

 You must check to see what length of the lease term remains.
 If the remainder of the term is 80 years or less, you will be liable to pay what is known as marriage value which can potentially be substantial.
 This should therefore be ascertained as soon as the option to extend the lease is considered.

 As stated above the price payable is calculated in accordance with a statutory formula but is commonly negotiated using the formula as a guide.
 Whilst there is no requirement to have a formal valuation, this is usually advisable as having a detailed valuation carried out by an expert surveyor enables you to negotiate with certainty.
-It is also advisable to ascertain the likely premium at an early stage to ensure that obtaining a lease extension is financially viable.
+It is also advisable to ascertain the likely premium at an early stage to ensure that obtaining a residential lease extension is financially viable.

 If the lease extension is successfully obtained, you have the legal right to be granted a new lease with a term equal to the remainder of the term under your existing lease plus a further 90 years.
 The extension will also result in the ground rent being reduced to a peppercorn.

 There are set procedures required to force a freeholder to extend a lease, and these issues are becoming increasingly common as a prelude to selling a flat which has 70-80 years or less left to run.